Trustees and Staff

 Dr Tessa Murdoch

-Tessa has over thirty years’ experience at the Museum of London and the Victoria and Albert Museum.
-She has curated exhibitions on furniture, jewellery and silver and contributed to the Museum of London's 18th century, V&A’s British and European, Sacred Silver and Gilbert Galleries.
+Tessa has over thirty years’ experience at the Museum of London and the Victoria and Albert Museum and is currently Rosalinde and Arthur Gilbert Research Curator.
+She has curated exhibitions on furniture, jewellery and silver and contributed to the Museum of London's exhibitions on The Huguenots, V&A’s British and European, Sacred Silver and Gilbert Galleries.
 She is curatorial adviser to Handel and Hendrix in London, a trustee of the Huguenot Museum and external adviser to Apollo Magazine and the Silver Society.

 Jonathan Garnault Ouvry

 Jonathan is a retired Solicitor, Liveryman, former Clerk and past Upper Bailiff of the Worshipful Company of Weavers.
 Jonathan is much involved in Huguenot matters as a past President of The Huguenot Society of Great Britain and Ireland.
-Jonathan’s charitable involvement includes trusteeships of the French Hospital Almshouse charity and Idlewild Trust among others.
-Jonathan is also a volunteer Visitor with Help Musicians UK and President of the George Eliot Fellowship.
-He is a keen amateur singer, bass-baritone, particularly of Gilbert and Sullivan, having sung the major roles in all the Gilbert and Sullivan operas.
+Jonathan’s charitable involvement includes trusteeships of the French Hospital Almshouse charity and Idlewild Trust, and he is also President of the George Eliot Fellowship.
+Jonathan is a keen amateur singer, bass-baritone, particularly of Gilbert and Sullivan, having sung the major roles in all the Gilbert and Sullivan operas.

 Rachel Oglethorpe (Director)

-Rachel has been Director of Peter Minet Trust and Idlewild Trust since 2009.
-Rachel’s previous background was in fundraising and she held senior positions at English National Opera, NSPCC and Tate, where she was Head of Membership in London, Liverpool and St Ives.
-In a pro-bono capacity, Rachel led a team from 2011-2013 that raised £550k for the preservation of the medieval tower at All Saints Church Fulham and is currently volunteer Librarian of the Stoneleigh Youth Orchestra based in Wimbledon.
+Rachel is Director of Idlewild Trust and Peter Minet Trust.
+Rachel previously worked in fundraising and held senior positions at English National Opera, NSPCC and Tate, where she was Head of Membership in London, Liverpool and St Ives.
+Rachel is Convenor of the Association of Charitable Foundation’s Small Funders Network and is also a Committee member and volunteer Librarian of the Stoneleigh Youth Orchestra based in South London.